ekulxam/enchancement-unbound/README.md

 - Ice Shard Minigun : Amethyst Shard Minigun, but fires frostbite shards.
 Uses Packed Ice and Blue Ice for ammunition.
 - <obfuscated> : Bow but fires arrows every tick, compatible with enchantments from both vanilla and Enchancement.

+## Entities
+Do not summon naturally unless a config option is turned on.
+- Astral Phantom (in-game, obfuscated) : Spawns randomly when a player has been in the astral dimension (Astral Veil) for too long.
+Will not render if the player has never entered the astral dimension since their last death.
+The higher "insanity" a player has, the higher the chance an astral phantom will spawn.
+Has a very low chance to spawn more of itself when attacking a player.

 ## Enchantments
 Can be disabled in the config under "Register This Mod's Enchantments (Separate From Enchancement)" [Default = false, My Recommendation = true] WARNING: DISABLING THIS WILL REMOVE ALL ENCHANTMENTS FROM THIS MOD FROM ANY WORLD YOU ENTER.
 DATA MAY BE LOST; TREAD WITH CAUTION.
 - Ascension (idea by @duriangape on Discord) : Shovel enchantment.
 Inspired by the Ascend ability from Zelda: Tears of the Kingdom.
 Allows the user to phase through blocks upward when clicking on the bottom face of a block.